Tag: humor (Page 1 of 3)

 …My Wife Would Have More To Do

-When Sara and I considered moving to Albany in 2016, she asked me to describe the city.
+When Sara and I considered moving back to Albany in 2016, she asked me to describe the city.
 Here’s my comprehensive list of amenities:

 “Well, there’s the Egg, the mastodon museum, and the Magic store.”